SatDump/SatDump.Org/_tabs/2023-02-02-Satellite-List.md

 | MTVZA | Deactivated |
 | GGAK | Working |

+Annotation: As of 03/07/2023, IR channels 4/5/6 are active and transmitted on HRPT.
+They still require cooling - resulting images are fuzzy.
+Annotation: On 10/07/2023, the LRPT frequency was changed back to 137.9MHz.

 ### METOP-A [[Norad 29499](https://celestrak.org/NORAD/elements/gp.php?CATNR=29499)]

 | Frequency  | Status | Downlink type | Location |